Ultan-Kearns/AIProject/README.txt

 <center><h1>AI Word Cloud by Ultan Kearns - G00343745 GMIT</h1></center>

+# Important notes
++ Multi-threaded
++ No output for image but can run the main method in service handler and retrieve the results
++ All results filtered with ignore file
++ uses depth first search using doubly linked list
++ Heuristics are applied and results are output based on fuzzy heuristic

 # About Project
 + This project was made under the supervision of Dr. John Healy for the fourth year module Artificial Intelligence.
 + This project was made by myself(Ultan Kearns) using resources from Dr. John Healy.